 Group Policy is the best option to disable the automatic driver update.
 However, it is not a part of the Windows 10 Home edition.
 If you want to disable automatic driver update on Windows 10 Home Edition, you must first enable the Group Policy Editor.

 Step 1.
-Start the Local Group Policy Editor by typing its name in the Start/taskbar search field and then clicking it from the search results.
+Start the Local Group Policy Editor by typing its name in the Start/taskbar search field and then clicking the Edit group policy from the search results.

 Step 2.
 In the Local Group Policy Editor window, navigate to the following:-